DPIE Notices & Alerts

 New Virtual Permit Café (VPC)

-DPIE will launched the VIRTUAL PERMIT CAFÉ (VPC) for homeowner walk-through permits only, following COVID-19 safety protocols.
+DPIE launched the VIRTUAL PERMIT CAFÉ (VPC) for homeowner walk-through permits only, following COVID-19 safety protocols.
 The Virtual Permit Café is an online system that allows customers to have plans reviewed virtually, instead of in person.
 A list of the eligible permit types can be found HERE.
 Learn More. . .